-As you can see, there are several Ethereum wallets for a user to decide.
-These wallets perform similar functions, so it’s very important only to choose the wallet that is not complicated, easy to use, that has more security functions and comes with the best reviews from other users.
+As you can see, there are several Ethereum wallets for a user to decide on.
+These wallets perform similar functions, so it’s very important only to choose the wallet that is not complicated, easy to use, has more security functions, and comes with the best reviews from other users.

 It is important to note that Ethereum is still pretty young in the market (only 3 years old) and it’s not as popular as Bitcoin (yet), so the wallet ecosystem has very limited options right now.